 Areas and suburbs in Kuala Lumpur

 Kuala Lumpur is a very diverse city.
-From its neighbourhoods and its inhabitants to its religions and cuisines to the industries and opportunities, KL truly offers something for everyone.
-There is such an assortment of lifestyles here that there really is a fit for every one and every family, especially when it comes to choosing the right area or suburb in Kuala Lumpur to call home.
+From its different neighbourhoods and inhabitants to its religions and cuisines, Kuala Lumpur is unique.
+There is such an assortment of lifestyles here that there really is a fit for every expat and every family, especially when it comes to choosing the right area or suburb in Kuala Lumpur to call home.

 Here are some of the most popular areas and suburbs of Kuala Lumpur for expats:

 Kuala Lumpur City Centre

 Kuala Lumpur City Centre (KLCC) is exactly what the name implies.
 It is directly downtown and within walking distance to the major shopping malls such as Suria KLCC, Pavilion, Farenheit88, and more.
 KLCC is also within the heart of the famous Golden Triangle entertainment, commercial and shopping district, as well as the lively Bukit Bintang area.
 Accommodation in the city centre consists mainly of condominiums and apartments.
 Both furnished and unfurnished units are available in KLCC, as well as the option of serviced apartments.

 Almost all of the housing complexes contain their own fitness facility and pool area, and some will also include children’s playgrounds and cafés or mini-markets.
 Although it can get very pricy to live in these downtown high-rises, most are incredibly spacious and residents do benefit from the conveniences of living within all the action.
 Singles, couples and families all find their homes in KLCC, mainly those who work within the downtown area.